probcomp/b3d/README.md

 ```
 FPS: 175.81572963059995
 ```
-and display a `demo.py` visualization log in Rerun viewer.
+and display a `demo.py` visualization log in Rerun viewer that shows data corresponding to the gif at the top of this README!